01.04.2019 – 31.12.2021

 We base our methods on manifold-valued Bézier curves.
 Being generalized polynomial curves, they are constructed via the generalized de Casteljau algorithm from control points; these are elements of the manifold whose number determines the degree of the curve.
 Several such segments can be easily joined to a differentiable spline.

-Soon, an article from us introducing regression analysis on manifolds with Bézier splines will be published.
+Receiving an award at MICCAI 2020 for the work, we introduce a novel approach for nonlinear regression on manifolds based on intrinsic Bézier splines in .
 Therein, we apply our method to distal femora (upper knee bone) and mitral valve data.
-Discrete samples of the reconstructed shape trajectories are displayed in the first picture on this website and the one below..
+Discrete samples of the reconstructed shape trajectories are displayed in the first picture on this website and the one below.

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)